jamesamiller/jamesamiller.github.io/_pages/contact.md

 ---

 Social Media
-: Links given in the left panel and the page bottom.
+: Links are elsewhere on the page.

 Work Email
 : millerja@uah.edu